 Overall, I personally have more confidence in Jungle Scout.
 And, as a seasoned Amazon seller, I find the additional features to be more worthwhile.

-If you would like to consider a third product research tool, I encourage you to read through my Jungle Scout vs Viral Launch review.
+If you would like to consider a third product research tool, I encourage you to read through my Jungle Scout vs Keepa Review.

 I also wanted to share my personal process for finding profitable products on Amazon – extra reading time, but you won’t be sorry.

-If you would like to sign up for Jungle Scout, you can use the below link to access an exclusive discount.
+If you would like to sign up for Jungle Scout, you can use the Coupon below to access an exclusive discount.

 In the spirit of transparency: If you do make a purchase using this link, you should know that I will receive a small commission.